islco/laptop/README.md

 available in this repo for you to review if you want to see what it does and how it works.

-Note that the script will ask you to enter your MacOS password at various points.
+NOTE: :warning: The script will ask you to enter your MacOS password at various points.
 This is the same password that you use to log in to your Mac.

 Debugging